 The District is governed by a five member elected (in even years) Board of Directors.
 Terms of office are four years.
-For more information about the election process, please visit the Monterey County Elections website, http://www.montereycountyelections.us/.
+For more information about the election process and deadlines, please visit the Monterey County Elections website, http://www.montereycountyelections.us/.
 The five Board members are not elected at-large but represent distinct areas, or Wards.

 Ward 1 includes the City of Marina, the unincorporated northern portion Fort Ord State Beach, and the northeast census tracts of the City of Seaside within the former Fort Ord.